AFC Urgent Care Arlington provides COVID-19 Testing to help fight the global pandemic.

 The coronavirus has spread into Massachusetts.
-At least 164 cases being investigated by the Department of Public Health as of 3-16-2020.
-However, the virus may spread even further as nearly 1053 cases are subject to quarantine.
+At least 100,000+ cases being investigated by the Department of Public Health as of 7-8-2020.
 More than half of quarantined patients were released back into the public after clearing testing.
-Just over 400 cases continue to remain quarantined by public health officials.

 Public health officials want to make it clear to patients that routine hygiene and general disease prevention are crucial to lowering your risk of getting a coronavirus infection.
 In fact, the CDC outlined the key prevention methods which are similar to the flu and common cold Here are a few more specific prevention strategies for patients: